 Why did I ever go back home?

 In the title track from this album, Price indicates she’s 25.
 We can all relate to living at our parents’ house at 25.
 Whether that’s because of COVID, the 2008 recession..whatever it may be.
-You’re back home—maybe you never left—hosting parties in the basement like you used to in high school.
+You’re back home (maybe you never left), eating your parents food, and hosting parties in the basement like you used to in high school.

 You’re a little too old for basement parties, you’re a little too old to be hoping your friends drunkenly coax you and local cutie into 7 minutes in heaven in the closet—my interpretation of the “how will I ever find you in the darkness” line.
 And the whole thing just kinda sucks.

-But you know, you’re also still young.
+But you know, you’re also still young!
 You got a job interview on Friday.
 The story isn’t over.
 I know the chorus expresses that this character has “no fight.”
 But when I listen to “Rabid Animal” I hear fight.
-It’s a total jam oozing with swag.
-So you (song protagonist) just turn up, roll the windows down, groove, and just pray soon you won’t be doing so in your mom’s Prius.
+It’s pure jam oozing with swag.
+So you (song protagonist) just head downstairs, turn up the stereo, groove, and just pray mom doesn’t yell to turn it down.

 At every turn, Lake Street Dive is becoming more sophisticated.
-I mean you can’t miss that they literally added a member, Akie Bermiss (keys), which inherently adds layers to the arrangements and harmonies.
+I mean you can’t miss that they literally added a member, Akie Bermiss (keys), which inherently adds depth to the arrangements and harmonies.

 In the 6 years since Bad Self Portraits was released, they’ve incorporated more stylized production, longer songs with increasingly unique forms, sections, and rhythms.
 They’ve continued to experiment with meter and more expansive harmony.
 After taking big steps in all these directions with 2018’s Free Yourself Up, they just popped the lid with their new single “Making Do.”

 And I’m here for it!
 I love it, especially the political message.
-But man, there’s something to the youthful beauty of Lake Street Dive and Bad Self Portraits.
+But man, there’s something to the raw, simplicity of Lake Street Dive and Bad Self Portraits.
 That period when you don’t really know what you’re doing, but it somehow allows you to do the exact right thing.